szabo-krisztian/Pointers/memory.md

 Memory of a computer is any physical device that is capable of storing information whether it is large or small, and stores it temporarily (such as RAMs) or permanently (such as SSDs).

 \
-Memory can be either <span style="color:purple">volatile</span> or <span style="color:orange"> non-volatile </span> .
-Volatile memory is a type of memory that <span style="color:orange">loses its contents when the computer or hardware device is switched off</span>.
-On the other hand, non-volatile storage is a type of computer memory that <span style="color:purple">can retain stored information even after power is removed</span>.
+Memory can be either volatile or non-volatile.
+Volatile memory is a type of memory that loses its contents when the computer or hardware device is switched off.
+On the other hand, non-volatile storage is a type of computer memory that can retain stored information even after power is removed.

 # The language of computers